KauffmannAko/alx-polly/README.md

 - **Comments & Discussion Threads**: Enable comments and threaded discussions on each poll, with moderation capabilities for admins.
 - **Mobile Responsiveness & Accessibility**: Refactor the UI for seamless mobile experience and improve accessibility (ARIA labels, keyboard navigation, color contrast).
 - **QR Code Generation**: Generate QR codes for individual polls to make sharing easy across devices.
-- **AI-Enhanced Development**: Use AI tools (Copilot, VS Code agents) for code generation, automated testing, and documentation.
-Feed API specs, file trees, and schema diffs into AI tools for context-aware suggestions.

 Stay tuned for these updates!
 Contributions and feedback are welcome as we build the next generation of ALX Polly.